Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 And wouldn't they get just a little convinced that for once, they were a step ahead of their parents, ahead of the gatekeepers, ahead of Wall Street and Silicon Valley?

-So they got in early.
-They ran everything up.
+So they got in early and ran everything up.
+They started using VPNs.
+They got friends and family to create overseas accounts.
 They broke the rules.
-What were those rules good for anyway, besides [rigging the system for the rich](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/)?
+And what were those rules good for anyway, besides [rigging the system for the rich](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/)?
 Why couldn't anyone in the world invest in whatever they wanted?
 Who needs disclosures anyway, if the future is going to be open source?

-So they speculated and joined Subreddits and debated ideas and convinced themselves that their investments would revolutionize the world's infrastructure.
 The market kept proving them right.
+So they speculated, they joined Subreddits and debated ideas and convinced themselves that their investments would revolutionize the world's infrastructure.
 A decentralized future was fast approaching, and they were going to be, for once, at the vanguard ushering it in.

 And of course, when reality finally caught up, it showed them the consequences of breaking those rules.
 2018 brought everything crashing down, laying bare all the scams, frauds, and widespread market manipulation.
 A once ecstatic market flattened out like a pancake.